 - Corvette engine in a rear-drive sedan

-- Great steering and brakes
+- Great dynamics: handling, steering, and braking

 - Clean, simple interface

 - A too-firm ride for some roads and passengers